Ircama/hostp2pd/README.md

 If different P2P-GO persistent groups are defined in the *wpa_supplicant* configuration file, by default the first one in the configuration file is used (e.g., the first group listed by the *wpa_cli* `list_networks` command including `[P2P-PERSISTENT]`); use `persistent_network_id` to force a specific network id instead of the first one (provided that it is correctly configured in the *wpa_supplicant* configuration file, so that it is recognized as persistent group).

-Invitation (`p2p_invite`) is not used by the current version of *hostp2pd*, which is at the moment designed to enable integration of the Wi-Fi Direct Android connection panel with a P2P-GO group on the UNIX system running *wpa_supplicant*; in such use case, invitation is not actually needed, because the Android user must manually form the connection and the Android P2P client (e.g., the Android 10 one) announces itself (*P2P-DEVICE-FOUND* event) only at connection time.
+Invitation (`p2p_invite`) is not used by the current version of *hostp2pd*, which is at the moment designed to enable integration of the Wi-Fi Direct Android connection panel with a P2P-GO group on the UNIX system running *wpa_supplicant*; in such use case, invitation is not actually needed, because the Android user must manually form the connection and in some cases Android P2P clients announce themselves (*P2P-DEVICE-FOUND* event) only at connection time.

 # Compatibility